 Conventional methods of drafting are no longer effective in the creation of complex and richly detailed mechanical drawings.
 Any discrepancy in the drawing can take its toll on your process or structural efficiency while causing invested time and money to go down the drain.
 Traditional drafts often are characterized by design anomalies which become apparent during the process of manufacturing.
 Consequently, the design has to be drafted again for addressing the loopholes and manufacturing has to be recommissioned.
 The wastage of capital and time can just be imagined.
-However, with 3D CAD modeling, you can achieve realistic and cost-competitive cutting-edge designs whose appropriateness matches your expectations.
+However, with 3D CAD models, you can achieve realistic and cost-competitive cutting-edge designs whose appropriateness matches your expectations.
 Digital processing also curbs costs and additional drafts are no longer needed.

 Prime Benefits of 3D CAD Designs from Mechanical Engineering Perspective